maximmasiutin/TinyWeb/CGITEST/readme.txt

            Just place hello.pl to /cgi-bin/ and request /cgi-bin/hello.pl

-login.html, login.c login.dpr and loginh.pas give an example of processing
+login.htm, login.c, login.dpr, and loginu.pas give an example of processing
 CGI arguments from applications written in C or Delphi.